UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-23-assignment1.md

 ### Question 3

-Look at the data in the file ``texting-data.csv``.
+Look at the data in the file ``texting-data.csv``, pasted at the bottom of this page.
 The $n$-th row represents the number of texts sent by a certain cellphone user on day $n$.
 Use a mixture model and JAGS to find a point in time where the user's texting habits changed in that period.
 Report the posterior over the point in time where the habits changed.
 To help inference, you can assume that the change point is away from the end-points of the time series.

 Note: use JAGS for this problem.